MaxGrossmann/TRPL/README.md

 Code, Data and Results from the following publication: "insert DOI"

+If you use our data or software as part of your research, teaching, or other activities, we would be grateful if you could cite our work.

 ## Disclaimer
 The data from our two samples was provided by the *Fraunhofer ISE*.
 The measurements were made by *Klaus Schwarzburg* at the *Helmholtz-Zentrum Berlin*.
 The provided optimization scripts